The Naked Beauty Contest: Share your Art

 “Every artist dips his brush in his own soul and paints his own nature into his pictures.” ~Henry Ward Beecher

 Painting is risky.
-As artists, we bare our souls in our work.
+As artists, we bare our souls in our work and it can be terrifying to share your art.
 It’s like a naked beauty contest.
 What’s worse is that as you stand there for all to see, people feel permitted to give a critique.
-So before we present our work to the world, we want it to be right.
+So before we share our art to the world, we want it to be right.
 Yet how do we know when it’s finished?
 That’s the dilemma!

 The finishing touches are important, because to share our work, is to ask for a reaction.
 Every viewer has that right to their feelings.
 We can’t control what they will be…and that’s the problem.
 All artists hope that whatever they do will speak to someone else other than themselves.
 What that conversation will look like is the uncertain part…the part that can make you sweat!

-Most paintings are going to elicit one of the following reactions:
+Most paintings are going to elicit one of the following reactions when you share your art:

 - Ignoring you (the worst case)